 Figure 1: Individual Veteran View

 The Individual Veteran View allows an outreach provider, such as a Suicide Prevention Coordinator (SPC), the ability to view details associated with an individual Veteran’s risk profile.
+Figure 1 above shows some of the widget display options available to users.
 The view will display the Veteran’s contact information in addition to his or her emergency contact information.
 Displaying this information clearly and prominently is a key feature, as an outreach provider will want to frequently access Veteran contact information (especially phone number) during the course of their regular work.

-The view also features data pulled from the Veteran’s electronic health record (EHR).
-The data points have been selected from those displayed in the EHR’s Cover Sheet tab as those directly related to suicide outreach, intervention, and overall mental health.
+The view also features widgets with data pulled from the Veteran’s electronic health record (EHR).
+The data points for these widgets have been selected from those displayed in the EHR’s Cover Sheet tab as those directly related to suicide outreach, intervention, and overall mental health.
 The Cover Sheet fields to be pulled are:

 Current Patient Record Flags